 Opening your dishwasher’s door mid-cycle isn’t recommended.
 If you do, depending on what stage of the programme your dishwasher’s at, hot water or steam will escape from the appliance, which might cause serious injury.
 It’s best not to open your dishwasher’s door while the appliance is running.

-Rinse aid is an agent which assists you to get the best washing and drying performance from your dishwasher.
+Rinse aid and dishwasher salt are agents which ensure you get the best washing and drying performance from your dishwasher.
 Rinse aid disperses water from the surface of your dishes during the final rinse and helps with the drying process.
 It prevents water droplets from drying on your dishes and leaving water marks.

 When the rinse aid light on your dishwasher comes on, it’s time to refill.
 The rinse aid reservoir is located on the inside of your dishwasher’s door, next to the detergent reservoir.
 Open the cover of the reservoir, pour in the rinse aid until the reservoir is full and close the cover.